jonlatorre/dart-squid/README.md

 The longer-term objectives are to develop both a RAD component set and an IDE that will make creating web-applications very similar to writing Delphi desktop applications.
 In fact, if you are familiar with Delphi (VCL), the component structure, hierarch, and implementation paradigm should be somewhat familiar and the Dart language provides very similar programming capabilities.

 ## Status: Alpha ##
-Project is currently in the **alpha** stage of development, but quite functional.
+Project is currently in the **alpha** stage of development, but quite functional and rather well documented.
 Currently, these widgets only work well within Dartium (DART) or Chrome (JS via dart2js) browsers.
 Other browsers are not a current priority, and may never be.

 These components currently serve as a proof-of-concept that explores the viability of relying on SVG for a visual widget set.
 Due to outstanding issues with browser bugs (like proper SVG region-repaints in Webkit), there are limitations with what is possible.